casefoundation/Faces-of-Founders-Platform/docs/Use.md

 To modify a previously submitted story, go to _Stories_ from sidebar in the WordPress dashboard.
 From there, use the table and WordPress searching/filtering tools to locate the proper story.
 Click the title/name of submitter to go to the edit screen.

 ## Modifying The Submitted Story Fields

+Each field used in the submitted stories is an Advanced Custom Field (ACF).
+To modify the questions asked for respondents, use that plugin to produce a new field set and update the necessary references in the theme.
+This theme stores ACF code in `inc/advanced-custom-fields.php`.